mmsaki/rush/readme.md

 ## Long Description

 - **Rush** is a service that interacts with **Aave v3 Core Lending pools** to supply and borrow assets using its **flashloan contracts**.
 Defi users can rely on simple tools to borrow crypto assets.
-Sometimes swapping assests can cause major shifts in prices.
+Sometimes borrowing assests can cause major shifts in prices.
 Defi users who **borrow assets** are sometimes forced to **liquiditation thresholds** to pay off outstanding debt.
 This can lead to **max losses** sometimes.
 Rush Flashloans provides an easy way to borrow positions from supplying **collateral on aave**.
 We also want all the Defi users without any technical backgrounds to learn how to use flashloans without complications.
 We want to offer **secure contracts** when borrowing assests.
 Flashloans allow users to **stay debt free**.Flashloans only cost you a **flashloan premium fee**.

 ## How It's Made